tianyu0207/IGD/README.md

 # IGD
-Code for 'Deep One-Class Classification via Interpolated Gaussian Descriptor'

-Accepted at AAAI 2022.

-Code will be released later.

-# RTFM
 This repo contains the Pytorch implementation of our paper:
 > [**Deep One-Class Classification via Interpolated Gaussian Descriptor**](https://arxiv.org/pdf/2101.10043.pdf)
 >